thib1984/ytdlmusic/README.md

 See https://packages.debian.org/sid/youtube-dl for the latest packaged version.
 ```

 No panic : you have just downloaded a newer version of youtube-dl who is not in apt.
 When a new version of youtube-dl will be released in apt, you will download it automatically with ``sudo apt upgrade``.
-If you want retrieve the previous version, ``sudo apt remove youtube-dl && sudo apt install youtube-dl``
+If you want to retrieve the previous version, ``sudo apt remove youtube-dl && sudo apt install youtube-dl``

 - I would like a mp3 format but i obtain an ogg format, why?

 The ``ffmpeg`` package is required for the mp3 conversion.
-Install it and retry to lauch ytdlmusic
+Install it and retry to launch ytdlmusic

+- The commands indicated in this README don't work!
+Why?

+The  syntax of the commands change, run ``ytdlmusic`` and read the help message.

 ## thanks

-This package use two very important depedencies :
+This package use two very important dependencies :
 - [youtube_dl](https://pypi.org/project/youtube_dl/)
 - [youtube-search-python](https://pypi.org/project/youtube-search-python/)